Call for Applications for the EU – UN Youth Delegates 2026-2027

 Selection

 The application of interested parties should consist of a CV and a short motivation letter (one page maximum) outlining relevant experience, motivation and potential contributions to the EU Youth Delegates to the UN Programme.
+The application is to be sent through applicants’ European Union Member States (EU MS) National Youth Councils, through modalities agreed upon at National Youth Council level.
+Please see information on how to apply via the respective web sites of the EU MS National Councils that you can find HERE.

 National Youth Councils may nominate a candidate by 17 April 2026 at 17:00 CET.
-National Youth Councils may organise a selection process of their own (recommended but not mandatory), in which case internal deadlines will be applied to ensure submission of selected candidates by the mentioned deadline.
-The European Youth Forum will also select five youth activists from their INGO pillar to be in the pool for selection, together with the candidates from EU MS. Please see information on how to apply via respective web sites of the European Union Member States (EU MS) National Councils that you can find HERE.
+National Youth Councils may organise a selection process of their own (recommended but not mandatory), in which case internal deadlines will be applied to ensure submission of selected candidates by the given deadline.
+Candidates should reach out to their respective National Youth Councils to confirm whether any internal deadlines have been set as part of their selection processes.
 The EU MS National Youth Councils are invited to submit one candidate per EU Member State to be in a pool of candidates for further selection, conducted by the EU Delegation to the UN and DG INTPA of the European Commission.

 Candidates should meet the following criteria: